 In July 2015, the City of Oakland was awarded a $456,275 grant from the Housing-Related Parks Program (HRPP) of the California Department of Housing and Community Development (HCD) to renovate St. Andrew's Plaza, located in Council District 3, at San Pablo Avenue, Filbert, and 32nd Street.
 This grant was matched by former West Oakland Redevelopment funds ($45,000) managed by the Project Implementation Division.
-The City of Oakland will be embarking on an 18-month process to deconstruct and renovate the space through a community-driven visioning process.
+The City of Oakland embarked on an 18-month process to deconstruct and renovate the space through a community-driven visioning process.

 The Plaza -- an important gateway to West Oakland -- had become plagued with nuisance behavior, attracting drug dealing, illegal dumping and blight.
 The negative impact on the surrounding neighbors was extreme, and after ten years, several smaller efforts did not netted sustainable solutions.